spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/20-deploy-agent.md

 15. Pick the infrastructure provider you selected for the cluster profile you created earlier.

-16. Go ahead and assign a name to the host cluster and select the registered account you wish to deploy the host cluster to.
+16. Assign a name to the host cluster and select the registered account that will deploy it.
 Click on **Next**.

-17. Pick a cluster profile for your cluster.
+17. Select a cluster profile to apply to your cluster.
 Click on **Next**.

-18. The following screens will display all the layers of your cluster profile.
+18. The next screen displays all the layers of your cluster profile.
 You need to apply your add-on profile to this cluster profile.
-Click on the **+** button above all the cluster profile layers.
+Click on the **+** button above the cluster profile layers.

 19. Select the add-on profile you created earlier.
 Selecting the add-on profile ensures the Prometheus agent is installed with the correct configuration.
 Click on **Next** to proceed.